Breast LiftAuthor: Dr. Gordon Sasaki

 For significantly drooping breasts with more skin excess, a designed incision around the nipple-areolar complex is extended downward and then along the inframammary fold line.
 This generous exposure permits Dr. Sasaki to elevate and shape the larger sagging breast into a cone.
 The extra skin is removed to compensate for the loss of elasticity and is closed in the shape of an anchor.

 The doctor will discuss the surgical approach and incision designs based on your anatomy and degree of drooping.
 In all approaches, the underlying breast tissue is lifted and reshaped to improve contour and firmness.
 The nipple and areola are adjusted to a more natural and youthful height.
 If necessary, an enlarged areola is reduced to match the new breast shape.
-For some patients, a breast lift is combined with a silicone implant to provide fill for the elevated unfilled breast.
-Please click breast augmentation for more information.
+For some patients, a breast lift is combined with silicone implants to provide fill for the elevated unfilled breast, a breast lift with implants.

 A circular dressing is applied over your breast after surgery to provide you with an appropriate support.
 This dressing is usually removed on the third postoperative day so that you may shower and cleanse the incision.
 A supportive breast garment is then worn for a few weeks until suture removal at the third week after surgery.

-A mastopexy or augmentation mastopexy procedure may be done in an accredited outpatient facility or hospital.
+A breast lift or breast lift with implants procedure may be done in an accredited outpatient facility or hospital.
 The decision for anesthesia is based on the requirements of your procedure and consideration of the doctor’s and your preference.

 Are you ready to discover all the ways Sasaki Advanced Aesthetic Medical Center in Pasadena can enhance your appearance and confidence?
 Request a consultation using our online form or call (626) 796-3373 for an appointment.Back to Top